If you’ve read our nutrition label lately, you might have noticed soluble corn fiber listed on the packaging.

 Author: Brian Stanton

-Bio: Brian Stanton is the author of Keto Intermittent Fasting, a certified health coach, and a freelance writer who helps health and wellness companies connect with their customers.
-Learn more about Brian by visiting his website at www.brianjstanton.com.
+Bio: Brian Stanton is the author of Keto Intermittent Fasting, a certified health coach, and an expert in the keto diet, fasting, and gut health.
+Follow Brian’s work by visiting his website at www.primalsapien.com.